Proffesor94/rsschool-devops-course-tasks/helm/grafana/README.md

-Given this setup, your reverse proxy is configured to forward HTTPS traffic to the Grafana service running on your K3s cluster.
-Below is a tailored **README.md** to document both the reverse proxy setup and Grafana dashboard creation:

----

 # **Grafana Setup with Reverse Proxy and Dashboard Creation**

 This document outlines the steps to set up Grafana with a reverse proxy and create a custom dashboard for Kubernetes metrics.